camilogarciabotero/GeneFinder.jl/README.md

 seq = dna"AACCAGGGCAATATCAGTACCGCGGGCAATGCAACCCTGACTGCCGGCGGTAACCTGAACAGCACTGGCAATCTGACTGTGGGCGGTGTTACCAACGGCACTGCTACTACTGGCAACATCGCACTGACCGGTAACAATGCGCTGAGCGGTCCGGTCAATCTGAATGCGTCGAATGGCACGGTGACCTTGAACACGACCGGCAATACCACGCTCGGTAACGTGACGGCACAAGGCAATGTGACGACCAATGTGTCCAACGGCAGTCTGACGGTTACCGGCAATACGACAGGTGCCAACACCAACCTCAGTGCCAGCGGCAACCTGACCGTGGGTAACCAGGGCAATATCAGTACCGCAGGCAATGCAACCCTGACGGCCGGCGACAACCTGACGAGCACTGGCAATCTGACTGTGGGCGGCGTCACCAACGGCACGGCCACCACCGGCAACATCGCGCTGACCGGTAACAATGCACTGGCTGGTCCTGTCAATCTGAACGCGCCGAACGGCACCGTGACCCTGAACACAACCGGCAATACCACGCTGGGTAATGTCACCGCACAAGGCAATGTGACGACTAATGTGTCCAACGGCAGCCTGACAGTCGCTGGCAATACCACAGGTGCCAACACCAACCTGAGTGCCAGCGGCAATCTGACCGTGGGCAACCAGGGCAATATCAGTACCGCGGGCAATGCAACCCTGACTGCCGGCGGTAACCTGAGC"
 ```

-Once a `BioSequence` object has been instantiated, the `write_orfs_fna` function proves useful for generating a `FASTA` file containing the nucleotide sequences of the ORFs.
+Once a `BioSequence` object has been created, the `write_orfs_fna` function proves useful for generating a `FASTA` file containing the nucleotide sequences of the ORFs.
 Notably, the `write_orfs*` methods support either an `IOStream` or an `IOBuffer` as an output argument, allowing flexibility in directing the output either to a file or a buffer.
 In the following example, we demonstrate writing the output directly to a file.

 ```julia
 outfile = "LFLS01000089.fna"